 4 Tips to begin scuba diving

-Fact is, if you follow a few simple rules, it’s not so bad to begin with diving.
-Whether you are afraid or not, keep these 4 points in mind in preparation for your discover scuba dive or Beginner Dive Course in Phuket and you will be on the right track towards enjoying a beautiful part of this World; the underwater part.
+Fact is, if you follow a few simple rules, it’s not so hard to begin with diving.
+Whether you are afraid or not, keep these 4 points in mind in preparation for your discover scuba dive or Beginner Dive Course in Phuket and you will be on the right track towards enjoying a beautiful part of this world; the underwater part.

 1. You are not alone

 We have all at some time started!
 This nasty situation, nervous feeling that you have when you discover scuba diving for the very first time is quite normal.
 We are not born to breathe underwater.
 Once you have the hang of it, diving is the most peaceful and most wonderful experience of your life and vacation in Phuket Thailand.
 All divers start at some point and struggle first, but it is absolutely worth it!
 Just the sound of your own breathing; no smartphone, IPhone, Tablet, WhatsApp, no one talks, no traffic … just you, the sea and the fish.

 Knowledge is power.
 It just feels better when you know what to expect.
 Our scuba instructor will tell you everything you need to know.
 This provides you with more confidence.
 There are no wrong questions.
 If you have a question, please ask until you get an satisfying answer.
 This applies also to the introduction of discover scuba diving.
 This is your chance to resolve the last uncertainties, so that you can enjoy your diving experience at maximum.